WELCOME TO D. CASTRO GROUP COR.

 Author

-Dayani Castro, was born in Cuba, and is a proud Canadian citizen who pay her fare share on taxes and likes to contribute to the economy.
+Dayani Castro, was born in Cuba, and is a proud Canadian citizen speciaize in Bookkeeping, Consulting and Small Business Taxes.

 In her own words: "I am from Cuba, moved to Canada 10 years ago with my daughter and we love it here.
 Won't go into politics but I took the decision to up-root my family to find better opportunities for my daughter to become a powerful and an independent woman.
 I open my bookkeeping and tax business 5 years ago, and love helping immigrants - specially women - navigate the process of creating and growing their business.
 As a single mom, immigrant an entrepreneur I recognize the importance of a supporting and loyal community when you need to start from Zero and build your dreams in your new country."